10 tips for spring pet safety

 Many cleaners contain hazardous chemicals that are toxic to pets.
 Even “green” cleaners can be guilty of this.
 Check the labels carefully and keep them out of reach.

-2. Pesky Parasites: Warmer weather means the return of parasites, like fleas and ticks.
+Warmer weather means the return of parasites, like fleas and ticks.
 Mosquito season is also rapidly approaching, meaning that dogs and cats will be at risk for contracting heartworms.
-We recommend year round preventative, but if your pets have been off of their flea, tick, and heartworm preventatives for the winter, it’s time to get them back on schedule.
+We recommend year-round preventative, but if your pets have been off of their flea, tick, and heartworm preventatives for the winter, it’s time to get them back on schedule.

-4. Construction Cat-astrophes: Spring also gets some of us in the mood for catching up on home repairs.
+Spring also gets some of us in the mood for catching up on home repairs.
 Paints and solvents are extremely dangerous if ingested.
-Don’t forget about other dangers of home repairs, like stray nails, staples and blades that can injure pets who are allowed in the danger zone (just ask Milo, a puggle who ingested a razor blade and carpeting, leading to over $3,000 in vet bills!).
+Don’t forget about other dangers of home repairs, like stray nails, staples, and blades that can injure pets who are allowed in the danger zone (just ask Milo, a puggle who ingested a razor blade and carpeting, leading to over $3,000 in vet bills!).

-5. Blossoms and Bushes: Many of our garden plants and flowers are starting to spring back to life, but remember that many are toxic if ingested.
-Azaleas, rhododendrons, foxglove, onions, lilies and daffodils are all members of a large list of potential trouble makers if ingested.
+Many of our garden plants and flowers are starting to spring back to life, but remember that many are toxic if ingested.
+Azaleas, rhododendrons, foxglove, onions, lilies, and daffodils are all members of a large list of potential trouble makers if ingested.

-9. Catch of the Day: If you’re itching to get out on the water for some springtime fishing, keep your tackle box closed, so your cat doesn’t get tangled up in it!
+If you’re itching to get out on the water for some springtime fishing, keep your tackle box closed, so your pet doesn’t get tangled up in it!
 Remember that fishing hooks and line are prime targets for curious cats and pups.
 A mixed breed pup named Betsy accidentally got a fishing hook stuck in her esophagus; luckily Petplan was there to help with the $5,830 bill.

-10. Get Grooming: Warm weather will trigger shedding in your furry family members.
+Warm weather can trigger shedding in your furry family members.
 Brush them daily to avoid a serious infestation of fur tumbleweeds and to keep hairballs at a minimum.